AmanSingh81757/JavaScript-Tutorial/README.md

 console.log( a == c )
 ```
 > false
->true
+> true

 ## CONDITIONAL STATEMENTS
 - this expression executes only if the given condition is satisfied
-- 3 types of conditionals :  if , if else , else
+- 4 types of conditionals :  if , if else , else , switch
 ```js
 let a = 5
 if( a < 10>){